 Table: Gate Array Tiles Number for Cells

 However the case becomes more complicated when the gates are mapped to real gate array spare fillers.
 Because clock gating cell uses 12 tiles, it has much less distribution than 5-tiles MUX.
-In the Figure 2, the 12-tiles filler found is relatively far from the flops and it affects timing closure.
+In Figure 2, the 12-tiles filler found is relatively far from the flops and it affects timing closure.